MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Demos/DEMO[MB-230]_M01Demo01_SetupEnvironment.md

 ## Scenario

-In this demo, you will use the Power Apps maker portal to publish the tables necessary for your students to complete your lab.
+In this demo, you will create one product and two case subjects.
+Students will use these records as their demo data for Module 1, Lab 1.

 ## Exercise 1: Create demo data